bryanhughes/proto-crudl/README.md

     sudo snap start docker

 ## Setting Up Database For Building The Examples
-First, start the docker image in the examples sub directory and then create the Role and    Database
+First, start the docker image in the examples subdirectory and then create the `proto_crudl` Role and Database with create database and superuser privileges and password `proto_crudl`.

     cd example
     docker-compose up